12+ daily client capacity

 Business impact: Competitive differentiator on paper.
 Shows expert-curated questions, not just AI content.

-User experience: Fallback for users who don't trust AI fully yet, or need some specific question that they have seem before.
+User experience: Fallback for users who don't fully trust AI yet, or need a specific question they've seen before.

 Why it's included: Business priority, not product necessity.
 Leadership wanted it.
 Sometimes you build for strategy despite doubts.